ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 inputs.ldap_search_attributes = "cn,sn,mail,telephoneNumber"
 inputs.ldap_search_param =  artifact.value
 ```
-The results returned to Resilient will be in JSON format and will consist of a list of
+The results returned to SOAR will be in JSON format and will consist of a list of
 entries where each entry has a 'dn' entry and a set of attributes
 ```
 {